MarquezProject/marquez/COMMITTERS.md

 # Becoming a Committer

-A Contributor may become a Committer by a majority approval of the existing Committers. (per the project [charter](https://wiki.lfaidata.foundation/download/attachments/18481434/Marquez%20Project%20Technical%20Charter%20Final_Adopted%2005.21.20.pdf?version=1&modificationDate=1591718661000&api=v2))
+A Contributor may become a Committer by the approval of a majority of the existing Committers (as per the project [charter](https://wiki.lfaidata.foundation/download/attachments/18481434/Marquez%20Project%20Technical%20Charter%20Final_Adopted%2005.21.20.pdf?version=1&modificationDate=1591718661000&api=v2)).